chshrc/big-brain/README.md

 Please also consider extending the knowledge provided here or elsewhere to enhance the availability of open knowledge in our global society.

 I am looking forward to you contribution! :)

+This work is licensed under CC0 1.0.
+To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0